Please check the following,

 To engage college core students in learning about the political processes beyond the borders of the United States

 Understand the differences among authoritarian and democratic; developed and less developed nation states.Expected outcomes: students will demonstrate these in

 Engage in critical thinking and writing about US foreign policy and current world affairs.

 Current academic requirements are detailed on the Requirements page; requirements for the course adapted to course-by-conference are the same, except that any class session that is missed, shall be replaced with an essay of one typed page, single-spaced on the session's reading or topic -- or, at the discretion of the instructor, by a tutorial session.
 Honors students: additional readings, presentations, discussion, test questions and a brief paper may be required: see Requirements pageBooks

 For latest information, see the Booklist page.Behavior

-You are expected to comply with the HC Honor Code [read College's statement, August 2009, of procedure for violations] and with specific rules of decorum placed on our Requirements page above.
-You are also expected to comply with Huntingdon College's Code of Classroom Conduct, August 2009.
+You are expected to comply with the HC Honor Code (see Syllabus on Canvas) and with specific rules of decorum placed on our Requirements page above.